In 2022 alone, Florida welcomed over 122 million visitors, and for a good reason.

 You can find help on sites like Roadtrippers and Roadside America.
 Google Maps and Waze also offer detailed information about routes and nearby attractions.

-Just in case your phone or navigation system develops issues, you can go the analog way by bringing a detailed printed map with you.
+If your phone or navigation system develops issues, you can go the analog way by bringing a detailed printed map with you.

 While you may have a strict travel itinerary, you must never feel pressured to complete all your road trip plans within your planned time.